 This is my favorite code editor because the number of functions in emacs is incredible.
 Many people think that Emacs is very hard to use but I think that everyone should give an opportunity to it.
 Emacs is available for any operating system: Linux, BSD, Windows, Mac, and Solaris.

-- Content-aware editing modes, including syntax coloring, for many file types.
+- Content-aware editing modes, including syntax colouring, for many file types.

 - Complete built-in documentation, including a tutorial for new users.

 - Full Unicode support.

 - Highly customizable, using Emacs Lisp code or a graphical interface.

 - An entire ecosystem of functionality beyond text editing, including a project planner, mail and news reader, debugger interface, calendar, and more.